Splash For Cash! 5th Grade Camp Auction

 Lunch with your favorite Teacher!

-Your child will enjoy a special lunch with their favorite Teacher and 2 of their friends!
-Lunch will be sponsored by your PTA!
+Your child will enjoy a special one on one lunch with their favorite Teacher!
+Lunch will be sponsored by you PTA!

 Lunch with your favorite Teacher!

-Your child will enjoy a special lunch with their favorite Teacher and 2 of their friends!
-Lunch will be sponsored by your PTA!
+Your child will enjoy a special one on one lunch with their favorite Teacher!
+Lunch will be sponsored by you PTA!

 Lunch with your favorite Teacher!

-Your child will enjoy a special lunch with their favorite Teacher and 2 of their friends!
-Lunch will be sponsored by your PTA!
+Your child will enjoy a special one on one lunch with their favorite Teacher!
+Lunch will be sponsored by you PTA!

-Special Pizza Lunch with Principal Cashman and 4 of your child's friends!
+Special Pizza Lunch with Principle Cashman and 4 of your child's friends!
 PTA will sponsor lunch and drinks.

 Special Pizza Lunch with AP Sharlow and 4 of your child's friends!
 PTA will sponsor lunch and drinks.